-The iltyem-iltyem website is organized around short video clips.
+The dictionary part of the iltyem-iltyem website is organized around short video clips.
 The clips are grouped into categories, which roughly follow the categories found in the IAD Picture Dictionary series.
 Read on for instructions about how to interpret the identifications that go with each clip, and how to browse and search.

 Sign clips and labels

-Each clip is labeled to show signs and speech, as shown here (click on the image to view a larger version):
+Each clip is labeled to show the signs and speech used, as shown here (click on the image to view a larger version):

-The Indigenous language identification label for each sign is shown in CAPITALS.
+A label for each sign in the Indigenous language of the signer is shown in CAPITALS.

-English sign identification labels are shown in italic CAPITALS underneath.
+English sign identification labels are shown in CAPITALS underneath.

 While in many of the examples sign and speech convey similar meanings this is not always the case.
 Sign and speech work together to create meanings that are complementary.
 Where these meanings are not easy to understand, a discussion is provided in the box below the English translation.